TommyTeaVee/popspace/README.md

 ## Environment Variables

-The following environment variables are required to run PopSpace in a Docker container or running locally.
+The following environment variables are required to run Qtune in a Docker container or running locally.
 This assumes a persistent volume is mounted at `/data`:

 ```
 # if you use LiveKit, define the following vars